forkcms/forkcms/README.md

 ## Bugs

 If you encounter any bugs, please create an issue on [Github](https://github.com/forkcms/forkcms/issues).
-If you're stuck or would like to discuss Fork CMS, talk to us on [slack](https://fork-cms.herokuapp.com/)!
+If you're stuck or would like to discuss Fork CMS, contact us on [slack](https://fork-cms.herokuapp.com/)!

 ## Running the tests